 Keep in mind that if your company has a VoIP phone system, your desktop phone can work from home, but it will require a hardwired ethernet connection.
 Alternatively, Yealink offers a wifi-enabled desktop phone.

-Keep in mind that today’s VoIP systems allow you to forward calls from your office desk phone to your mobile phone on certain days and during certain times of day.
+Keep in mind that today’s VoIP systems allow you to forward calls from your office desk phone to your mobile phone on certain days and during certain times of the day.

 Management updates to staff